BayeroSow/FacemeApp/README.md

 # Facial Recognition App
-This is a facial recognition systems that can be used to identify people in photos, videos, or in real-time.
+This is a facial recognition system that can be used to identify people in photos, videos, or in real-time.

 # Requirements
 - it can be use to unlock phones